Canariolol/eva3/PRD.md

 *   **Multi-Tenant Architecture:** Securely supports multiple distinct client companies on the same platform.
 *   **UI Presets:** Users can switch between a "classic" and a "modern" interface.
 *   **Advanced Tools:** A dedicated section for high-value features, now including **savable filter configurations** and **fully functional AI and Gmail analysis**.
+*   **Configuration Presets:** Users will be able to choose to use the default configuration preset for their evaluations and reports or customize it to their liking.
+Default preset mainly focuses on Help Desk workgroups with 3 main Evaluations: Quality, Soft Skills and Self-Assesment.
+Each with its own subsections and criteria.